If you are currently a high school senior, follow these steps to ensure a complete application:

 - Complete the UNCW Undergraduate Admissions Application using the online system.
 While you may apply to Honors at any time, we cannot act on your application until the Office of Admissions has made its decision.

-- Ask a teacher who has taught you in an honors level course to write a letter of recomendation for you.
+- Ask a teacher who has taught you in an honors or AP level course to write a letter of recommendation for you.

 - Create your resume.

 - Fill out the online application or the paper application to the Honors College.

 - If you chose the media piece as one of your essay answers, include that with your application.
 Please do not send original artwork; a photo is fine!

 - If you submit a paper application, be sure all components are in one envelope mailed to the UNCW Honors College.
 Your teacher letter of recommendation should be in a sealed envelope with the teacher's signature across the seal.
 However, if you would prefer, your teacher can scan and email the letter to firstname.lastname@example.org or send it under separate cover.

 - If you submit an online application, upload all responses except the teacher letter of recommendation; the teacher can email it to email@example.com or mail it via USPS.

 - While we accept applications on a rolling basis, it is best to apply early.
 We typically have a waiting list for Honors, so the earlier you apply the better.
 We can not act on your Honors application until UNCW acts on your UNCW application, but you can submit your Honors application before you hear from UNCW.
 We will hold your application.

 - All applications for the Fall semester should be received by Honors no later than April 1 so that there is time to notify students of a decision before May 1.

 - Scholarships: students can be considered for Honors Merit Scholarships or Admissions Chancellor's Merit Scholarships.
 UNCW early action acceptance, and Honors application received by January 31 will ensure your best opportunity to be considered for these awards.
 Applications received after that date can be considered for Honors scholarships but the majority of offers go out to students who have applied early action.